MiguelAngel-ht/Machine-Learning-Algorithms/08-FFNN-and-RNN/readme.md

 ## Advantages and Disadvantages

 ### FFNN
-- **Advantages**: Simplicity, effectiveness in linear problems, easy to train.
+- **✅ Advantages**: Simplicity, effectiveness in linear problems, easy to train.
-- **Disadvantages**: Not suitable for sequential data, limited in complexity and expressiveness.
+- **❌ Disadvantages**: Not suitable for sequential data, limited in complexity and expressiveness.

 ### RNN
-- **Advantages**: Excellent for sequential data, can handle variable-length sequences, powerful for capturing temporal dependencies.
+- **✅ Advantages**: Excellent for sequential data, can handle variable-length sequences, powerful for capturing temporal dependencies.
-- **Disadvantages**: More difficult to train (vanishing gradient problems), computationally more intensive.
+- **❌ Disadvantages**: More difficult to train (vanishing gradient problems), computationally more intensive.

 ---